 During the last addition, gently fold the batter with a rubber spatula until the white streaks of meringue disappear.
 This is so the batter doesn't deflate.

-Step 4: Carefully pour the cake batter into the prepared pan.
-Sprinkle almond slices on top of the cake and bake for 30-35 minutes until a toothpick inserted in the center comes out clean and the top is golden brown.
+Step 4: Pour the cake batter into the prepared pan.
+Sprinkle almond slices on top of the cake and bake until a toothpick inserted in the center comes out clean and the top is golden brown.

 Step 5: Take the cake out of the oven and let it cool in the hot pan for 10-15 minutes.